iotaledger/introduction-docs/docs/introduction/what_is_chrysalis.md

 ![](./assets/what_is_chrysalis/07.png)
 [A switch to an internal binary representation of the trinary transaction](https://github.com/luca-moser/protocol-rfcs/blob/signed-tx-payload/text/0000-transaction-payload/0000-transaction-payload.md).
 This allows us to work on binary data for validation, IO, and other processing without the current reliance on binary-ternary conversions as in the pre-Chrysalis software node software.
 The switch to binary transactions further reduces the transaction size, saving network bandwidth and processing time.

-## New node API and client libraries
+## New Node API and Client Libraries
-With Chrysalis, we wanted to offer a more standard API on both the node and client library level.
+With Chrysalis, IOTA offers a more standard API on both the node and client library level.
 Node implementations provide a completely redesigned [RESTful](https://editor.swagger.io/?url=https://raw.githubusercontent.com/rufsam/protocol-rfcs/master/text/0026-rest-api/rest-api.yaml) and [eventful](https://playground.asyncapi.io/?load=https://raw.githubusercontent.com/luca-moser/protocol-rfcs/rfc/node-event-api/text/0033-node-event-api/0033-node-event-api.yml) API implementations.

-Our [client libraries](../libraries/overview.md) provide high level abstractions that allow developers to build solutions that are easier to develop and cheaper to maintain.
+Our [client libraries](../libraries/overview.md) provide high-level abstractions that allow developers to build solutions that are easier to develop and cheaper to maintain.